Mansu123/fact-checker-final-/README.md

 │  ✓ Check each option grammar                        │
 │  ✓ Check if options are RELEVANT to question        │ │  ✓ Check options consistency                        │
-│  ✓ Check explanation (if provided)                  │
+│  ✓ Check explanation (if provided)
-└────────────────────┬────────────────────────────────┘
-                     │
+   - Question logic test and expnation correct or not │ └────────────────────┬────────────────────────────────┘ │
                      ▼